Cal Raleigh Preview, Player Props: Mariners vs. Rangers

-On Thursday, Cal Raleigh (.233 batting average in his past 10 games, with two doubles, two home runs, three walks and six RBI) and the Seattle Mariners play the Texas Rangers, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 9:40 PM ET.
+On Friday, Cal Raleigh (.286 batting average in his past 10 games, with two doubles, two home runs, three walks and six RBI) and the Seattle Mariners play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
+First pitch is at 10:10 PM ET.

-In his previous game he had a one-hit showing (1-for-5) against the Astros.
+In his last game, he strung together two hits (going 2-for-4) against the Rangers.

 Sportsbook Promo Codes